Nevada residency for nomads: benefits and requirements

 1. Residential address: Obtaining a residential address in Nevada is required.
 This can be a property you own or rent, or even a hotel, RV park, hotel, or campground, provided you can show a stay receipt for at least 30 consecutive days.

-2. Obtain a Nevada driver's license: Present proof of residency and identification, including documents showing your Nevada residential address, at the Nevada DMV.
+2. Obtain a Nevada driver's license: Present proof of residency for at least 30 consecutive days and identification, including documents showing your Nevada residential address, at the Nevada DMV.

 3. Register your vehicle in Nevada: This requires proof of Nevada-specific vehicle insurance.
-Depending on which county your residence is in, you may need to have a smog check within the state, which can be a long road trip depending on where you are coming from.
+Depending on the county of your residence, you may need to have a smog check within the state, which can be a long road trip from your former residence.
 Moreover, this is required annually.
 The more populous counties, like Clark County (home of Las Vegas), require smog checks.
 Smaller counties do not.

 5. Provide additional proof of residency: Use additional documents, such as utility bills, lease agreements, mortgage statements, and employment records, as proof of residency.

-6. Terminate ties with your former state: Actions include selling property, closing state-specific bank accounts, and updating official documents to reflect your Nevada residency.
+6. Sever ties with your former state: Actions include selling property, closing state-specific bank accounts, and updating official documents to reflect your Nevada residency.

 Comparison with other states